 - 13. The terms of reference of the aforesaid committees have been formed, documented and advised to the committee for compliance; - 14.
-The frequency of meetings (quarterly/half yearly/ yearly) of the committee were as per following,
+The frequency of meetings (quarterly/half yearly) of the committee were as per following:

-MEETINGS FREQUENCY

-Audit Committee Five meetings were held during the

-financial year ended 30 June 2021.

-Human Resource and Remuneration Committee One meeting was held during the

-financial year ended 30 June 2021.
+MEETINGS FREQUENCY Audit Committee Five meetings were held during the financial year ended 30 June 2022.
+Human Resource and Remuneration Committee One meeting was held during the financial year ended 30 June 2022.

-- 15. The Board has set up an effective internal audit function who are considered suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the company; - 16.
-The statutory auditors of the company have confirmed that they have been given a satisfactory rating under the Quality Control Review program of the Institute of Chartered Accountants of Pakistan and registered with Audit Oversight Board of Pakistan, that they and all their partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by the Institute of Chartered Accountants of Pakistan and the partners of the firm involved in the audit are not a close relative (spouse, parent, dependent and non-dependent children) of the chief executive officer, chief financial officer, head of internal audit, company secretary or director of the company; - 17.
-The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these Regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFAC guidelines in this regard;
+- 15. The Board has set up an effective internal audit function who are considered suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the Company; - 16.
+The statutory auditors of the Company have confirmed that they have been given a satisfactory rating under the Quality Control Review program of the Institute of Chartered Accountants of Pakistan and registered with Audit Oversight Board of Pakistan, that they and all their partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by the Institute of Chartered Accountants of Pakistan and that they and the partners of the firm involved in the audit are not a close relative (spouse, parent, dependent and non-dependent children) of the chief executive officer, chief financial officer, head of internal audit, Company secretary or director of the Company; - 17.
+The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these Regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFAC guidelines in this regard; - 18.
+We confirm that all requirements of regulations 3, 6, 8, 27, 32, 33 and 36 of the Regulations have been complied with except Regulation 7, which will be complied with shortly. - 19.
+Explanation for non-compliance with requirements, other than regulations 3, 6, 7, 8, 27, 32, 33 and 36 are below: